RahilSagarwala/Pokemon-Text-Adventure/README.md

 # Pokemon Text Adventure
 RUNNING FROM JAR FILE
-1. Download Pokemon-Text-Adventure-1.0.0.jar
+1. Download Pokemon Text Adventure v1.0.zip from the releases page
+2. Extract with 7zip, winrar, or other extraction software to obtain .jar file
-2. Run the program
+2. Run the .jar program

 RUNNING FROM ECLIPSE
 1. Start Eclipse IDE